Spaaaacccee/research-assignment-method/docs/train.md

 - Investor's current investments
 - The change in company's value over the last 10 days (10 spaces)
 - Favourite count, retweet count, and text sentiment of the 10 most recent visible posts (3 spaces each, total of 30 spaces)

+The model outputs a number ranging from 0 to 1, with a value below 0.5 indicating sell and above 0.5 indicating buy.